-With our Online Designer you can create a preview of your project to send to your clients for approval (this will not include our logo or name).
+With our Online Designer you can create a preview of your project as thumbnails to send to your clients for approval (this will not include our logo or name).

-To generate a complete preview for your client perform the following:
+To generate a complete preview of thumbnails for your client perform the following:

 Windows: Ctrl + Shift + E